KamWithK/AnkiconnectAndroid/README.md

 For developers who are interested in using the API, please see [docs/api.md](./docs/api.md) for a list of all supported API calls.

 ## Contributing
-The primary goal of Ankiconnect Android was to support card creation with Yomichan.
+The primary goal of Ankiconnect Android was to support card creation with Yomitan.
 Therefore, many API calls are not implemented.
 In the spirit of
 [Anki-Connect itself](https://github.com/FooSoft/anki-connect#hey-could-you-add-a-new-action-to-support-feature),